-Over the years The George Washington University has molded and adapted, while maintaining high standards in education and student enrichment.
-The dedication and inspiration of the faculty, staff and administrators, the enthusiasm of the students, and the continued encouragement and support of the alumni have helped The George Washington University meet the challenges of reorganization.
+Over the years, The George Washington University has molded and adapted while maintaining high standards in education and student enrichment.
+The dedication and inspiration of the faculty, staff and administrators, the enthusiasm of the students, and the continued encouragement and support of alumni have helped The George Washington University meet the challenges of reorganization.

-From the original Classical and Theological Departments and the Preparatory School to the multiple Schools and Colleges that presently make up The George Washington University, several disciplines have vanished from the curriculum, while others, under various names have continued at the University.
+From the original Classical and Theological Departments and the Preparatory School to the multiple Schools and Colleges that presently make up The George Washington University, several disciplines have vanished from the curriculum, while others have continued at the University under various names.

-In 1821, Classical and Theological Departments were formed.
+In 1821 the Classical and Theological Departments were formed.
 The Classical Department would evolve into study in the liberal arts.
-The Theological Department, which opened September 5, 1821 would only survive until 1825.
-In May of that year, at a meeting of clergy and Baptist laymen, it was decided to move the School from Columbian College to Boston.
+The Theological Department, which opened September 5, 1821, would only survive until 1825.
+At a meeting of clergy and Baptist laymen in May of that year, it was decided to move the School from Columbian College to Boston.
 Although the vast majority of the Trustees and Administrators were Baptist, by charter the Baptist Convention did not have control over academic decisions.
 It was not until 1868 that a second attempt at a Theological Department was organized by the College.
-The new Department had four "Schools."
-They were Biblical Interpretation, Christian Theology, Church History, and Ministerial Duties.
+The new Department's four "Schools" were Biblical Interpretation, Christian Theology, Church History, and Ministerial Duties.
 This time the new schools had no denominational affiliation.
-This Department was discontinued in 1872 .
+The Department was discontinued in 1872 .

-In 1903, a school for Nurses was established, with Miss Minnie Paxton serving as first superintendent of nurses.
+A school for nurses was established in 1903, with Miss Minnie Paxton serving as the first superintendent of nurses.
 The School was discontinued in 1931.
 The property at 13th and L Streets was later sold by the University.

 The Dental School

 The opening of the Dental Department was approved by the Board of Trustees on June 13, 1887.
-The first two professors were Drs.
+Its first two professors were Drs.
 H.C.
-Thompson, professor of Operative dentistry and J. Hall Lewis, Professor of Prosthetic Dentistry.
+Thompson, Professor of Operative Dentistry, and J. Hall Lewis, Professor of Prosthetic Dentistry.
 That same year the Dental faculty met separately from the Medical faculty.
 From 1887 to 1920 the Dental School shared facilities with the Medical School.

-By early 1920 the Board of Trustees was looking into the problem of whether the Dental School was financially feasible.
-In May 1920 it was decided to drop the Dental School from the curriculum.
-Although no longer a part of The George Washington University, the Dental alumni, as late as 1947, were encouraging the University to develop another School of Dentistry.
-The Dental School was discontinued in 1921.
-During the 34 years of its existence it had conferred 313 degrees.
+By early 1920 the Board of Trustees was weighing the problem of whether the Dental School was financially feasible.
+In May 1920 it was decided to drop the Dental School from the curriculum, and it was discontinued in 1921.
+Although no longer a part of The George Washington University, the Dental alumni were still encouraging the University to develop another School of Dentistry as late as 1947.
+During the 34 years of its existence the school had conferred 313 degrees.
 Of this number, eleven served as Presidents of the District of Columbia Dental Society.

 The Junior College

-In the major reorganization of the University that took place in 1930, the work of the freshman and sophomore years was separated from that of the junior and senior years and assigned to an autonomous Junior College.
-The basic objectives of this administrative division were as follows: 1) To provide a more unified and coordinated organization for work taken during the first two years of college and thus to provide a more effective transition between the secondary school and the University; 2) To provide liberal arts curricula for those who wish to continue the study of the liberal arts in Columbian College or elsewhere; 3) To provide the pre-professional disciplines required for admission to the schools of Pharmacy, Education, and Government; 4) To provide two-year terminal curricula in vocational training.
+In the University's major reorganization that took place in 1930, the work of the freshman and sophomore years was separated from that of the junior and senior years and assigned to an autonomous Junior College.
+The basic objectives of this administrative division were as follows: 1) To provide a more unified and coordinated organization for work taken during the first two years of college, and thus to provide a more effective transition between the secondary school and the University; 2) To provide liberal arts curricula for those who wished to continue the study of the liberal arts in Columbian College or elsewhere; 3) To provide the pre-professional disciplines required for admission to the schools of Pharmacy, Education, and Government; and 4) To provide two-year terminal curricula in vocational training.

 It was later absorbed into the 4 year program.
 In 1961 the proposal was approved by the Board of Trustees to merge the Junior College with Columbian College.
 The Associate of Arts Degree became optional.

 In 1821 the Preparatory School was established with the same fees as the Classical Department.
-It was the object of the School to provide a thorough preparation for entrance into the College.
+The School's object was to provide a thorough preparation for entrance into the College.
 The faculty of the School had full equality with other members of the College.

 Under this provision, the Board of Trustees incorporated the National College of Pharmacy into the University in 1905.
 The School of Pharmacy was located at 808 Eye Street from 1906 until 1919.
-The School would remain a part of the University until June 1964 when it was discontinued as a part of an educational reorganization.
-In 1928 the designation Department of Medicine was dropped and replaced by the School of Medicine, School of Nursing, and the University Hospital.
+The School remained a part of the University until June 1964, when it was discontinued as a part of an educational reorganization.
+In 1928 the designation Department of Medicine was dropped and replaced by the School of Medicine, the School of Nursing, and the University Hospital.

-The same provision also applied to the College of Veterinary Medicine.
-It was in 1896 that Columbian University voted for a merger of the National Veterinary School.
-This was providing the Faculty of the Medical School approved, which they did.
+The same 1905 provision applied to the College of Veterinary Medicine.
+In 1896 Columbian University had voted for a merger of the National Veterinary School, providing that the Faculty of the Medical School approved, which they did.
 The Board of Trustees voted in 1898 to discontinue the college, with the exception of graduate work.
 The School was again reorganized in 1908 but abandoned in 1918.

 Graduate School of Arts and Sciences

 Dr. Robert Kenny became Dean of Columbian College in 1989.
 Following the retirement of Dean Solomon in 1991, Dean Kenny assumed the duties of Acting Dean of the Graduate School.
 During his tenure as Dean, Dr. Kenny presided over the consolidation of the two schools.
-Dr. Kenny, a thirty-year faculty member and Professor of History retired at the end of the Spring Semester, 1992.
-After Dean Kenny's retirement, Dr. Linda Salamon began her tenure as the first Dean of the combined schools.
-Dr. Salamon left this position in 1996.
-In July 1995 the Board of Trustees voted to change the name of the Columbian College and Graduate School of Arts and Sciences to Columbian School of Arts and Sciences.
+Dr. Kenny, a thirty-year faculty member and Professor of History, retired at the end of Spring Semester 1992.
+After Dean Kenny's retirement, Dr. Linda Salamon began her tenure as the first Dean of the combined schools, leaving this position in 1996.
+In July 1995 the Board of Trustees voted to change the name of the Columbian College and Graduate School of Arts and Sciences to the Columbian School of Arts and Sciences.